salahahraf253/Image-Filtering-using-Alpha-Trim-filter-and-Adaptive-median-filter/README.md

   </ol>
  <b>Adaptive median filter</b> is designed to handle these drawbacks by:
  <ol>
-  <li>1.
-Seeking a median value that’s not either salt or pepper noise by increasing the window size until reaching such median.</li>
+  <li>Seeking a median value that’s not either salt or pepper noise by increasing the window size until reaching such median.</li>
-  <li>2.
-Replace the noise pixels only. (i.e. if the pixel is not a salt or a pepper, then leave it).</li>
+  <li>Replace the noise pixels only. (i.e. if the pixel is not a salt or a pepper, then leave it).</li>
  </ol>
  </p>